Quick! Pick-up bones with this super-fun, free anatomy game!

 7. Once the bones have all been grabbed the round ends, the deck gets shuffled, and the game begins again.

-8. Continue to play successive rounds until a player has one the game.
+8. Continue to play successive rounds until a player has won the game.
 As you play, players will be eliminated from the game after they have enough letters to spell out the word B-O-N-E-S. (Note - As players are eliminated from the game, you will need to remove a bone from the center pile.)

 How to Win